 - Plan and execute a substantial project in an area of environmental research or practice

-Upon successful completion of the Integrated Water Catchment Management specialisation, students will be able to:
+Upon successful completion of the Energy Efficiency Modelling and Implementation major, students will be able to:

 - Work in multi-disciplinary groups;